NCAR/geocat-ncomp/INSTALLATION.md

 ### How to create a Conda environment for building GeoCAT-ncomp

-The GeoCAT-ncomp source code includes two Conda environment definition files in the `/build_envs` directory that can be used to create a development environment containing all of the packages required to build GeoCAT-comp.
+The GeoCAT-ncomp source code includes two Conda environment definition files in the `/build_envs` folder under the root directory that can be used to create a development environment containing all of the packages required to build GeoCAT-comp.
 The file `environment_Linux.yml` is intended to be used on Linux systems, while `environment_Darwin.yml` should be used on macOS.
 It is necessary to have separate `environment_*.yml` files because Linux and macOS use different C compilers, although the following commands should work on both Linux and macOS: